-\begin{defn} \deflab{index} A subset of points $X \subseteq \PS \subseteq \Re^2$ are in \emphi{convex position}, if all the points of $X$ are vertices of $\CHX{X}$ (note that a point in the middle of an edge is not considered to be a vertex).
-The \emphi{index} of $\PS$, denoted by $\indexX{\PS}$, is the cardinality of the largest subset of $\PS$ of points which are in convex position. \end{defn}
+\begin{definition} \deflab{index} A subset of points $X \subseteq \PS \subseteq \Re^2$ are in \emphi{convex position}, if all the points of $X$ are vertices of $\CHX{X}$ (note that a point in the middle of an edge is not considered to be a vertex).
+The \emphi{index} of $\PS$, denoted by $\indexX{\PS}$, is the cardinality of the largest subset of $\PS$ of points that are in convex position. \end{definition}

 \begin{theorem} \thmlab{greedy-method} Let $\body$ be a convex body provided via a separation oracle, and let $\PS$ be a set of $n$ points in the plane.
 The greedy classification algorithm performs $O\bigl((\indexX{\PS}+1) \log n\bigr)$ oracle queries.
 The algorithm correctly identifies all points in $\PS \cap \body$ and $\PS \setminus \body$. \end{theorem} \begin{proof} By \lemref{iterations:empty:inapx}, the number of iterations (and also queries) in which the inner approximation is empty is $O(\log n)$, and let $\iEmpty = O(\log n)$ be the first iteration such that the inner approximation is not empty.
 It suffices to bound the number of queries made by the algorithm after the inner approximation becomes non-empty.